Online Deed Transfer in California

 The TODD is a revocable deed, meaning that the property owner can change the beneficiary or revoke the deed at any time.
-This makes it a flexible tool used by any estate planning attorney in Sacramento to ensure that property is transferred to the desired beneficiary.
+With this legal flexibility, a Sacramento estate planning attorney can ensure that property is transferred to the desired beneficiary.

 Two important documents are often confused: a deed and a title.
 While both documents are related to property ownership, they are not the same.
 Understanding the differences between a deed and a title is essential for individuals that don’t hire a lawyer to buy a house.

 As indicated before, a deed is a legal document that transfers the ownership of a property.
 A title, on the other hand, is a document that proves ownership of a property.
 It is issued by the local government and includes the names of the current and previous owners, a description of the property, and any liens or encumbrances attached.